Ipstenu/varnish-http-purge/readme.txt

 * Yes, I do work for DreamHost.
 * No, this plugin is not really official nor DreamHost Only

-This plugin is installed by default for _all_ DreamPress installs on DreamHost, and I maintain it for DreamHost, but it was not originally an official DH plugin which means I will continue to support all users to the best of my ability.
+This plugin is installed by default for _all_ DreamPress installs on DreamHost, and I maintain it for DreamHost, but it was not originally an official DreamHost plugin which means I will continue to support all users to the best of my ability.

 == Changelog ==